Goitacá

+History

 In the 16th century, the Goitacá inhabited a large stretch of the eastern Brazilian coast, from the São Mateus River to the Paraíba do Sul River, encompassing what is now the state of Espírito Santo and part of Rio de Janeiro state.
 They are estimated to have numbered 12,000.

-Unlike their Tupi neighbors, the Goitacá were a hunter-gatherer people.
-Their diet consisted primarily of fruits, roots, honey and engaged in a substantial amount of hunting (they were said to be masters of the bow-and-arrow).
+Unlike their Tupi neighbors, the Goitacá were hunter-gatherer people.
+Their diet consisted primarily of fruits, roots, honey and engaged in a substantial amount of hunting (they were said to be masters of the bow and arrow).
 They were also one of the few coastal indigenous populations to also engage in fishing as a major activity, and were renowned for their skill in capturing sharks in shallows.
 While colonizers wrongly presumed the Goitacá were "superstitious" about water sources, their practice of drinking water only from freshly-dug wells, and never from streams or rivers, was based on their knowledge of how to avoid water-borne illness.

 The Goitacá painted themselves with dyes from the genipapo fruit and adorned themselves and their objects with bird feathers, but otherwise went around naked.
 They did not cut their hair, but let it grow into long manes, shaving only a small circle in the front.
-They had a degree of craftsmanship in clay and bamboo, made bow-and-arrows, stone axes, rafts and fishing nets made of fiber and coir.
+They had a degree of craftsmanship in clay and bamboo, and made bows and arrows, stone axes, rafts and fishing nets made of fiber and coir.

 The Goitacá were divided into three general rival hordes, the Goitacá-guassu, the Goitacá-moppi and the Goitacá-jacoritô.
 They are said to have fought each other incessantly, and that the "guassu" (meaning "great") were the more numerous and dominant of the three.

 The Goitacá had a fearsome reputation as fierce and cruel warriors, characterized by English adventurer Anthony Knivet (c.
 1597) as "the most odious people of the Universe".
-They also engaged in cannibalism.
-But contemporary commentators claimed that while the Tupi ate purely out of ritual, the Goitacá ate for pleasure, having acquired a taste for human flesh.
+The Europeans also alleged that they engaged in cannibalism.
+But contemporary European commentators claimed that while the Tupi ate purely out of ritual, the Goitacá, as alleged by Simão de Vasconcellos, ate for pleasure, having acquired a taste for human flesh.

 There is little or no information about the elusive Goitacá beyond these early accounts and allegations, mostly derived by hearsay from their neighbors or fearful colonists, rather than direct familiarity.
 As Fr.
 Vicente do Salvador wrote in his 1627 account, "These and other incredible things that are told about these people, believe as you will, because no man who was once in their power, has yet returned with his life to tell about it."
 The negative descriptions of the Goitacá, as found in the early writings, are maybe quite unjust.